DiamondLightSource/tickit/docs/user/tutorials/use-composed-adapter.rst

     Connected to localhost.
     Escape character is \'^]\'.

-From this telnet client we can send various messages and recieve responses from our adapter.
+From this telnet client we can send various messages and receive responses from our adapter.
 The only messages our adapter will recognise are ``A?`` and ``A=``, so we enquire for the current amplification.